Trump's first state dinner held in honor of French President Macron: What to know

 Christine Lagarde, head of the International Monetary Fund, House Speaker Paul Ryan, Defense Secretary Jim Mattis and Louisiana Gov. John Bel Edwards, a Democrat, are expected to attend.
 Senate Republican Leader Mitch McConnell was also invited, but his office said he is unable to make the event.

-The Macrons and Trumps will dine privately Monday at Mount Vernon, the home of America’s first president, George Washington, in Virginia.
-The White House said the setting will serve as a reminder of France’s “unique status” as America’s first ally.
+The Macrons and Trumps dined privately Monday at Mount Vernon, the home of America’s first president, George Washington, in Virginia.
+The White House said the setting served as a reminder of France’s “unique status” as America’s first ally.

-On Tuesday morning, when Macron pulls up to the White House driveway, the Trumps will be joined by Cabinet officials, lawmakers, military families and others to greet the French president with fanfare.
+On Tuesday morning, when Macron pulled up to the White House driveway, the Trumps were joined by Cabinet officials, lawmakers, military families and others to greet the French president with fanfare.

-The two couples will also plant a sapling tree on the South Lawn that is a gift from the Macrons.
+The two couples also planted a sapling tree, a gift from the Macrons.
 The tree is from Belleau Woods, a historical landmark that was the site of a deadly World War I battle that left more than 9,000 Americans dead.

-The visit also offers Macron his first Oval Office meeting and a joint White House news conference with Trump.
-There’s also a State Department lunch hosted by Vice President Mike Pence before Macron and his wife arrive for the state dinner.
+The visit offers Macron his first Oval Office meeting and a joint White House news conference with Trump.
+There was also a State Department lunch hosted by Vice President Mike Pence before Macron and his wife arrived for the state dinner.

 Fox News’ Kristin Brown and The Associated Press contributed to this report.